ovh/ai-training-examples/jobs/neuralangelo/README.md

 It is possible to change it:

 - either using `torchrun` command line parameters.
-- or editing the file directly and sync it to the S3 bucket using `make data-push`.
+- or editing the file directly and sync it to the S3 compatible bucket using `make data-push`.

 ### Checkpoints rendering

 If the process is configured with a large amount of iterations, the processing can be long.
 As Neuralangelo creates intermediate checkpoints, we are able to try extraction on any intermediate model.

-To perform this, we need use `ovhai` to trigger a `data-push` on the running job to sync the S3 content and use the previously described `make extract` command.
+To perform this, we need use `ovhai` to trigger a `data-push` on the running job to sync the S3 compatible content and use the previously described `make extract` command.

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-gb/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.